Shoalsville Coffee Co. is a small batch roaster located between the soulful sounds of Muscle Shoals, AL + Nashville, TN - with a taste just as smooth!

 If you Google these machines for coffee roasting, you’ll find most are modified with some kind of different heating element.
 I didn’t really know how to do that or have the patience to wait so I just jumped in.

-Now, as if the process of roasting wasn’t enough, after waiting a week or so I finally ground those little brown beans up and proceeded to brew said fresh home roasted coffee…. ☕️
+Now, as if the process of roasting wasn’t enough, after waiting a bit I finally ground those little brown beans up and proceeded to brew said fresh home roasted coffee…. ☕️

 No turning back….

-As I continued my quest for knowledge of home roasting on my, er…my wife’s, popcorn popper, and as good as I thought it was turning out (and it was pretty tasty), it couldn’t get hot enough to get all the way to second crack and still had quite a bit of inconsistency and several lesser roasted beans throughout.
+As I continued my quest for knowledge of home roasting on our little popcorn popper, and as good as I thought it was turning out (and it was pretty tasty), it couldn’t get hot enough to get all the way to second crack and still had quite a bit of inconsistency and several lesser roasted beans throughout.

 I started using the lid on the popper to keep the heat on the beans and this definitely seemed to help.
 It only melted a little around edges due to how long it would take, so all good there.